MissMeriel/ROSbot_data_collection/README.md

 The maximum longitudinal (forward/back) speed can be adjusted up or down by pressing up or down on the directional pad, respectively.
 Each adjustment changes the max speed by ±0.2 on a scale of (-1, 1).

+## Data collection guidelines

+1. Practice driving to get a feel for the controls.
+2. Choose a location to navigate.
+3. Navigate the location in the simplest way possible: maintain a constant speed, drive in the approximate center of the hallway/sidewalk/path, avoid obstacles when necessary.
+Don’t go into rooms or alcoves, don’t drive under chairs, stick to the clearly demarcated path (e.g. a linoleum hallway area, a hiking trail)
+4. Walk out of the range of the LiDAR sensor (about 12m, see components description in [ROSbot manual](https://husarion.com/manuals/rosbot/)).
+4. Drive that way for AT LEAST an hour, performing multiple laps/traversals of that location.
+As a human driver, your driving will vary slightly from run to run, which is fine.
+There is more than one "right" way to navigate a location.
+5. Remove your USB stick from the ROSbot and plug it into your computer.
+Label your newly collected data folder with the correct date, time, and location, and then upload your data to a networked folder, e.g. Box.

 # Training a steering model

 To set up your python environment: